saltyorg/docs/docs/reference/domain.md

     [Cloudflare](https://www.cloudflare.com) a service that, among other things, protects and accelerates a wide network of websites.
 By being the "man in the middle", it can act like a free DNS provider.

     Saltbox makes adding subdomains to Cloudflare's DNS settings a breeze via automation.
-All you need is the API key.
+All you need is the Global API key.

     Note that there are some top-level domains [TLDs] that will not work with this automation.
 Refer to [this page](https://support.cloudflare.com/hc/en-us/articles/360020296512-DNS-Troubleshooting-FAQ).